dcvath/Challenge1_Fever_Data_Analysis/Written_Report_Template.md

 ### Analysis of Outcomes Based on Goals
 For the Analysis of Outcomes Based on Goals, I created a sheet titled, "Outcomes Based on Goals."
 Within this sheet, I created the following columns:
--Goal
+- Goal
--Number Successful
+- Number Successful
--Number Failed
+- Number Failed
--Number Canceled
+- Number Canceled
--Total Projects
+- Total Projects
--Percentage Successful
+- Percentage Successful
--Percentage Failed
+- Percentage Failed
--Percentage Canceled
+- Percentage Canceled

 In the "Goal" column, I listed out the dollar-amount ranges for the goal amounts.
 Then, I used the "COUNTIFS()" function on the "Number Successful," "Number Failed," and "Number Canceled" columns.
 I filtered these columns accordingly.
 I used the "SUM()" function fill-in the "Total Projects" column.
 I calculated the the percentage of "successful," "failed," and "canceled projects" by using a function to divide the respective outcome by the total projects.